wpdas/near-social-bridge/README.md

 }
 ```

-## Preparing a new Widget
+## Preparing a new BOS Component

-Create a new Widget, copy [the content of file **widget-setup.js**](./widget-setup.js) and paste it inside your new Widget.
+Create a new BOS Component, copy [the content of file **widget-setup.js**](./widget-setup.js) and paste it inside your new BOS Component.
 Then set its initial props as you wish:

 ```js
 /**